jayreddy040-510/Mastermind/README.md

 4.      source virtual_env/bin/activate

+5.	python3 -m pip install -r requirements.txt

-5. check if shell is running inside virutal_env by seeing if (virtual_env) is at the beginning of your shell prompt. shell needs to run inside virtual_env to guarantee that all of the correct dependencies and their respective versions are being used. check python3 version is 3.10.x by running "python3 --version"
+6. check if shell is running inside virutal_env by seeing if (virtual_env) is at the beginning of your shell prompt. shell needs to run inside virtual_env to guarantee that all of the correct dependencies and their respective versions are being used. check python3 version is 3.10.x by running "python3 --version"

-6.      python3 run.py
+7.      python3 run.py

-7. if SIGINT (ctrl + C) signal isn't working to close program, use SIGQUIT signal (ctrl + \\)
+8. if SIGINT (ctrl + C) signal isn't working to close program, use SIGQUIT signal (ctrl + \\)

 # Features Implemented